jacquarg/CAStoreStarterKit-JS/README.md

 Until a session save system is set in your application, you will need to delete cookies from www.creditagricolestore.fr before relaunching the application in your browser.

+###Callback URL
+When testing in your browser, the callback URL's domain and your application domain should match, for the url redirection parameters to be properly read.
+Note that launching your application from the filesystem will give it a null domain, which won't match any other domain.

 ## Proxy and content server
 The started kit comes with a proxy and a static webserver.